bzcheeseman/Dali/docs/new_function_proposal.md

 8. All above requirements also apply to lazy expressions.

 9. All the code related to particular function should ideally reside in one file, or as few files as possible.

+10. Make sure that `dot.cu.cpp` can be implemented in sane way.